-G protein-coupled receptor (GPCR) signaling involves numerous factors that influence cellular functions.
-These include: 1) the variety of ligands binding to the receptor, 2) the kinetics of the processes, 3) the location of the GPCR, and 4) the available interactome or cellular context:
+G protein-coupled receptor (GPCR) signalling involves numerous factors that influence cellular functions.
+These include (i) the variety of ligands binding to the receptor, (ii) the kinetics of the processes, (iii) the location of the GPCR and (iv) the available interactome or cellular context.